 Rated as one of the best hotels in Los Angeles by U.S. News and earning a certificate of excellence by TripAdvisor, the Intercontinental Hotel is unlike any other in the area.

 Besides being nothing short of luxury, the location gives a commanding view of Los Angeles, superseding that of the Griffith Observatory and Getty Center.
 Located right off of Wilshire Blvd near the Financial District, the Interncontinental’s 73 stories of rooms, suites, and clubs are definitely worth investigating.

 If you want to book a place, be prepared to pay, on average, about 236 dollars while suites will range anywhere from 293 to 500 dollars per night.

-Although not in the city of Los Angeles, Santa Monica is a place you should consider staying at.
+Although not in the city of Los Angeles, Santa Monica is an area in which you should consider staying.
 Not only are you near the beach and some of the more affluent communities, but you will be able to find great places to eat, shop efficiently, and entertain.

 Everyone is familiar with the Santa Monica Pier and the activities that can be done there.
 However, Third Street Promenade, a more affordable Rodeo Drive, is also a great place to add on your list of destinations.
 The reason for this is that not only does it have great places to shop, but unlike your traditional mall, everything is out in the open.
 Essentially, it is a street that has been converted into a shopping center with an added touch of street performances such as hip-hop dancing and your occasional jazz and guitar artists.